 - Excessive Frizz: It is normal for curly hair to have some frizz.
 However, if you notice more than usual frizz, it signals that your hair is dry and craving moisture.
 You can read this article to get rid of frizzy hair.

 Don’t worry if you notice these signs.
 We have come up with some simple tips that can help you take care of dry curly hair.
 Keep reading to find out how.

 - Use The Right Shampoo: Look for shampoos with a low pH as they are best suited for curly hair.
 Avoid shampoos with sulfates and alcohol as they strip away the moisture from your hair.

-- Condition Your Hair: Apart from regularly using a conditioner after washing your hair, it is recommended to use deep conditioners and hair masks once a week to replenish moisture in the hair.
+- Condition Your Hair: Apart from regularly using a conditioner after washing your hair, it is recommended to use deep conditioners and hydrating hair masks once a week to replenish moisture in the hair.
 They add softness and shine to your mane by locking in moisture and sealing the cuticles.
-You can even whip up DIY hair masks with ingredients found n your pantry.
+You can even whip up DIY hair masks with ingredients found in your pantry.

 - Limit The Use Of Silicone-Based Products: Although silicone adds shine to your hair, it can also lead to dryness.
 It is advisable to use such products sparingly.

 - Sleep On A Silk Pillowcase: Cotton pillowcases tend to absorb moisture and oil from your hair.
 Silk, on the other hand, prevents friction on your hair, thus reducing dryness, frizz, and hair breakage.

 - Get Regular Hair Trims: It is important to trim the hair ends to get rid of split ends.
 These split ends can progress along the length of your hair, leading to rough and damaged hair.